What could Trump’s ‘second phase’ of sanctions against Russia involve?

 Trump on Sunday signalled he may finally escalate sanctions on Moscow or its oil buyers

-Trump on Sunday signalled he may finally escalate sanctions on Moscow or its oil buyers, which he has so far delayed to pursue peace talks.
+On Sunday, Mr Trump signalled he may finally escalate sanctions on Moscow or its oil buyers, which he has so far delayed to pursue peace talks.

-The European Union followed on Monday with a confirmation it is co-ordinating new sanctions with the US, echoing US Treasury Secretary Scott Bessent’s comments that Washington would need “European partners to follow us” if they were to exert further economic pressure.
+The European Union followed on Monday with confirmation it is coordinating new sanctions with the US, echoing US treasury secretary Scott Bessent’s comments that Washington would need “European partners to follow us” if they were to exert further economic pressure.

-The US President has grown increasingly frustrated with Putin as fighting intensifies despite repeatedly vowing to end the war within 24 hours.
+After repeatedly vowing to end the war within 24 hours, the US leader has grown increasingly frustrated with Putin as fighting continues to intensify.

 What sanctions are already in place?

-Before Trump entered his second term in office, Biden blacklisted 183 vessels involved in Russian energy exports.
+Before Mr Trump entered his second term in office, President Biden blacklisted 183 vessels involved in Russian energy exports.

-Last month, Trump slapped 50 percent tariffs on Indian exports to the US over its purchase of Russian oil.
+Last month, Mr Trump slapped 50 per cent tariffs on Indian exports to the US over its purchase of Russian oil.

-Since Russia’s invasion of Ukraine, China and India has continued to import large amounts of Russian oil and refine it into products sent on to the EU.
+Since Russia’s invasion of Ukraine, China and India have continued to import large amounts of Russian oil and refine it into products then send it on to the EU.

-The EU’s last sanctions package included a lower oil price cap, Nord Stream transaction ban, more shadow fleet sanctions, and a full ban on Russian bank deals.
+The EU’s last sanctions package included a lower oil price cap, Nord Stream transaction ban, more shadow fleet sanctions and a complete ban on Russian bank deals.

 What has Trump threatened to do?

-Bessent hinted that the US and the European Union could heap “secondary tariffs on the countries that buy Russian oil” to bring Russian economic “collapse” and force Putin to negotiate peace.
+Mr Bessent hinted that the US and the EU could heap “secondary tariffs on the countries that buy Russian oil” to bring Russian economic “collapse” and force Putin to negotiate peace.

-On Sunday Trump said European leaders would visit the US on Monday or Tuesday to discuss how to resolve the war.
-He did not confirm what the second phase would entail.
+On Sunday, Mr Trump said European leaders would visit the US on Monday or Tuesday to discuss how to resolve the war.
+But he did not confirm what the second phase would entail.

-“Following Bessent’s comments on Sunday, it looks like the US administration is now looking more seriously at tougher sanctions on Russia,” Senior Emerging Markets Economist at Capital Economics Liam Peach told The Independent.
+“Following Bessent’s comments on Sunday, it looks like the US administration is now looking more seriously at tougher sanctions on Russia,” a senior emerging markets economist at Capital Economics, Liam Peach, told The Independent.

 “Russia’s economy has adapted better than anyone had expected over the past three years to Western sanctions, in large part due to circumvention through third countries.”